Whisson Lake

 Tasting Notes:

-A product of the truly remarkable 2022 vintage in the Adelaide Hills, this ‘Black Label’ represents the very best of a young wine from Whisson Lake.
-Its pale colour belies its intense fruitiness with heady perfumes of strawberry, roses and sour Davidson’s plum.
-Dig down and uncover more restrained aromas of crayon, aniseed and fresh earth, with tart fruits on the palate and very pretty tannins.
+The product of a remarkable season in the Adelaide Hills, this ‘Black Label’ represents the very best of a young wine from Whisson Lake.
+Its pale colour belies its intense fruitiness, with heady perfumes of strawberry, roses, and sour Davidson’s plum.
+Dig deeper to uncover restrained aromas of wax crayon, aniseed, and fresh earth, with tart fruits on the palate and very pretty tannins.
 This is another Pinot from Whisson Lake that punches well above its weight.

 2021 Pinot Noir White Label

-Here's a wine that beautifully encapsulates Andrie and Mark’s fascination for Pinot Noir.
+A wine that beautifully encapsulates Andrie and Mark’s fascination for Pinot Noir.
 It hails from the cool and well-drained upper section of the Bunny Block planted in 1985 (clones D5V12, D4V2, and 777).
-These 36-year-old vines are hitting their peak, both in quality and altitude—sitting between 560 to 610 meters above sea level.
-They thrive without irrigation, crafting a chiselled wine, intricate in flavour, and with great tannic feel.
+These vines are now hitting their peak, both in quality and altitude—sitting between 560 to 610 meters above sea level.
+They thrive without irrigation, crafting a tightly structured wine, intricate in flavour, and with great tannic feel.

 Winemaking: